hldohaga/upfnabp/bpupfandnaweightall.md

 ![](bpupfandnaweightall_files/figure-html/unnamed-chunk-13-1.png)<!-- -->![](bpupfandnaweightall_files/figure-html/unnamed-chunk-13-2.png)<!-- -->![](bpupfandnaweightall_files/figure-html/unnamed-chunk-13-3.png)<!-- -->

 These boxplots show how the percentage of energy derived from UPF, the sodium intake, and the Systolic bp have changeed over the years.
+The graphs show that there is not a visible difference between the years.
+STatistical analysis will follow.

 ![](bpupfandnaweightall_files/figure-html/unnamed-chunk-14-1.png)<!-- -->![](bpupfandnaweightall_files/figure-html/unnamed-chunk-14-2.png)<!-- -->![](bpupfandnaweightall_files/figure-html/unnamed-chunk-14-3.png)<!-- -->![](bpupfandnaweightall_files/figure-html/unnamed-chunk-14-4.png)<!-- -->![](bpupfandnaweightall_files/figure-html/unnamed-chunk-14-5.png)<!-- -->